 Disclaimer

-MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.
+The information in this content is correct at time of writing.

+Britain is struggling to build.
+The UK faces a notorious undersupply of housing, affecting renters and buyers alike.
 The reasons for our collective inability to build enough suitable, and desirable homes is manyfold.
 Rising costs don’t help, and nimby-ism is rife in the UK.
-But, few things affect developers and the wider property market than our overall planning system.
+But few things affect developers and the wider property market than our overall planning system.

-Source: Mortgage Finance Gazette, The Telegraph, This is Money
+Source: The Telegraph, This is Money

 No matter how you look at it, the UK lags in its housebuilding efforts.
 Around 10% of our GDP is spent on building, compared with a G7 average of 12%, according to the Economist.
 In England alone, there are 434 dwellings per 1,000 people.
 By comparison, France has 590, according to the OECD.